 I already mentioned the center console and how useful it was, but there’s also a glove box that is, in the estimation of one editor, “insanely deep.”
 It’s a welcome feature that’s becoming harder and harder to find.

 The 2016 Altima earned the highest rating, good, in the Insurance Institute for Highway Safety’s crash tests.
 You can run through all its safety features here.

 Our test car included Nissan’s Technology Package, which includes such safety features as forward collision warning and automatic emergency braking.
 NissanConnect also includes automatic collision notification.
 The car we drove had the optional blind spot warning, but lane departure prevention, which actively keeps the car in your lane, isn’t offered.
 The Malibu and Passat offer active lane-keeping assist while the Optima does not.

 The Altima doesn’t elicit a passionate response, but if there’s one class of car in which that’s acceptable, it’s the midsize sedan class.
 Small convertible?
 Sports cars?
 Because of the inherent tradeoffs you have to make to own such cars, you want them to have some character.
 But a midsize sedan is a workhorse – something that should be practical and look good but doesn’t have to wow you.

-In the end, choosing an Altima over a competitor could easily come down to the price you’re able to negotiate or how the interior looks, not to any standout feature.
+In the end, choosing an Nissan Altima over a mid-size body-type competitor (such as the Honda Accord or Toyota Camry) could easily come down to the price you’re able to negotiate or how the interior looks, not to any standout feature.

 |Send Bill an email|